Linaro/OpenCSD/decoder/docs/prog_guide/prog_guide_main.md

 decoders and are registered automatically.
 The library contains defined names for these decoders - `OCSD_BUILTIN_DCD_ETMV4I` being the name used for ETMv4 protocol.

-The C-API uses the call create_generic_decoder() with the same configuration structure:-
+The C-API uses the call ocsd_dt_create_decoder() with the same configuration structure:-

 ~~~{.c}
 	ocsd_etmv4_cfg config;